The Best Ways to Care for a Retainer

 For some people, retainers must be worn for a few years, while others may need to wear them longer.
-Knowing how to care for your retainer helps you avoid mishaps such as broken wires so that you can preserve your newly straightened smile.
+Knowing how to care for this dental appliance helps you avoid mishaps such as broken wires so that you can preserve your newly straightened smile.

 Know When to Remove the Retainer